Selecting between Centrifugal Pumps and Positive Displacement Pumps

 - axial-flow pumps

 Positive Displacement Pumps

-The positive displacement pump operates by alternating of filling a cavity and then displacing a given volume of liquid.
-The positive displacement pump delivers a constant volume of liquid for each cycle against varying discharge pressure or head.
+A positive displacement pump operates by alternating filling a cavity and then displacing a given volume of liquid.
+A positive displacement pump delivers a constant volume of liquid for each cycle independent of discharge pressure or head.